 Similarly to teams who have acquired a lot of points in the first six games doing well, those who find themselves at the bottom of the table without many points after six games tend to struggle for the remainder of the season.

-There are exceptions to the aforementioned rule - Southampton’s rise from 16th after six games to 6th after 38 in 2015/16 is one such example.
-However, the fact that at least one team in the bottom three after six games has been relegated in 21/22 of the 38 game Premier League seasons shows how hard it is to recover from a poor start.
+There are exceptions to the aforementioned rule - Southampton’s rise from 16th after six games to 6th after 38 in 2015/16 for example.
+However, the fact that at least one team in the bottom three after six games has been relegated in 22 of the 24 38-game Premier League seasons shows how hard it is to recover from a poor start.

-While one team in the bottom three after six games is usually relegated from the Premier League at the end of the season, two of those three are also relegated on quite a regular basis - this has happened in 10 of the 22 38 game seasons (all three have been relegated on one occasion - 2006/07).
+While one team in the bottom three after six games is usually relegated from the Premier League at the end of the season, two of those three are also relegated on quite a regular basis - this has happened on 11 occasions in the last 24 seasons.
+All three teams who are bottom after six games have been relegated once (in 2006/07).

 How can bettors use this data to their advantage?

 Bettors can benefit from using the data above in different ways when betting on the Premier League.
-As outright markets are often reposted throughout the Premier League season, bettors can assess whether a team still offers value after a good or bad start when analysing their chances of winning the league.
+As outright markets are often reposted throughout the Premier League season, bettors can assess whether a team still offers value after a good or bad start when analysing their chances of winning the league (or getting relegated/avoiding relegation).

 Alternatively, the first six games of the season can be used to gauge performance and help predict the outcome of individual matches.
 As well as using the results from the early part of the season, applying Poisson distribution and using an expected goals model will also help bettors implement a more strategic approach to betting.